Books and Brochures

 On the occasion of his 88th birthday, I wrote a catalogue of my father’s oeuvre.
 The 170-page book opens with a sketch of his life, illustrated with photos.
 This is followed by the catalogue, subdivided into the categories Physics and Chemistry (53 books), Biology (72 books), History (19), Languages (16), Reading booklets (27), Miscellaneous (2) and Articles (8).
 This is followed by ‘Twelve reading pieces’, parts from various editions.

-This book is written for musicians, Liszt experts and anyone interested in this fascinating composer.
+This book is written for musicians and Liszt experts.
 The monograph comprises three parts.
 Part I focuses on the keyboard music devoted to the Mazeppa subject.
 Part II describes the genesis of the Symphonic Poem Mazeppa.
-Part III discusses the history of performance and reception of Liszt’s Mazeppa music, which caused a great deal of controversy.
-The final chapter presents an overview of the many curiously contrasting opinions on this composition by leading composers, famous pianists and conductors, and musicologists.
+Part III discusses the history of the performance and reception of Liszt’s Mazeppa music, which caused a great deal of controversy.
+The final chapter presents an overview of the many curiously contrasting opinions on this composition.

 The book opens with a Preface by Martin Kloos and a Foreword by Jan Wijn.
-There then follow 17 chapters covering the complete piano technique.
-What is striking is that Berkhout always links the technical/physical aspect to the artistic dimension and refers to the regular piano literature through a great number of music examples.
+There then follow 17 chapters covering the complete piano technique, always linking the technical/physical aspect to the artistic dimension and referring to the regular piano literature through a great number of music examples.
 Towards the end of the book, the author strikes a completely philosophical/spiritual tone with chapters such as ‘Inner sound image’ and ‘Portrayal and artist’.